Cosdaman/BCHW4-WebAPI-CodeQuiz/README.md

 # BCHW4-WebAPI-CodeQuiz

 Description:
-This project is meant to show the student developer's understanding of new skills regarding javascript.
+This project is meant to show the developer's understanding of new skills regarding javascript.
 Examples of new skills are, but not limited to, the following:
 - DOM Traversal
 - Timers
 - Event Listeners